mysugarape/my-klipper-related-stuff/Klipper/config/readme.md

 it maybe work with other but here we are only for the Neo.

-Most if the work was done by ...... and i tweak some serrings.
+Most if the work was done by xpeng and i tweak some settings.

 - Mesh